Daniela-Stelia/reactapp-starter-app/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+1. install https://nodejs.org/en/ in the computer

-## Available Scripts
+2. select a folder for you project

-In the project directory, you can run:
+3. after instalation run in your terminal:

-### `npm start`
+    npx create-react-app my-app-name

-Runs the app in the development mode.<br>
+    cd my-app-name
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+    npm start

-The page will reload if you make edits.<br>
+when instalation finished
-You will also see any lint errors in the console.
+[http://localhost:3000](http://localhost:3000) to view it in the browser.